Dambakk/gad/README.md

 To be able to view the files in Xcode you must follow these steps:

 - In the file structure overview in Xcode, delete the ViewController- and ViewControllerBase files.
-- Add the newly created views by clicking "File" >> "Add files to ..." >> Select the newly created files >> "Add"
+- Add the newly created views by clicking "File" >> "Add files to ..." >> Select the newly created files >> "Add" >> Move "_Base" files to "Supporting Files", and the other two files to the ProjectName folder.

 If you cannot build the application, follow these steps: